RuneSchool/RuneSchool.github.io/_posts/2024-4-12-about-the-runes.md

 For example, you may wish to use ᛟᚹ for your GOAT set, use ᛖᛄᚱ (FACE+R) for your SQUARE set, or even move your NURSE set down to ᚢᚢᚱ.
 Go ahead and fill in the blanks.

 The [spelling standard](#spelling-standard) that we use at Rune School is designed to be as globally neutral as possible.
-Think of it as the way you may want to spell if you had a newspaper that reached the whole world.
+Think of it as the way you may want to spell if you had a newspaper that reached the whole world.-->

 ## Assigning sounds to Runes